vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ![image](https://github.com/user-attachments/assets/45b889ee-7a6f-4878-9f06-fe999b647df9)

-### Mimikatz Installation and Testing
+### Mimikatz Testing

-1. On the Windows 10 VM, download and extract [Mimikatz](https://github.com/gentilkiwi/mimikatz/releases/tag/2.2.0-20220919).
+1. On the Windows 10 VM, download and extract [Mimikatz](https://github.com/gentilkiwi/mimikatz/releases/tag/2.2.0-20220919) (Note: Ensure Windows Defender or other security software is disabled, or add exclusions, as Mimikatz may be flagged as malware.).
 2. Run Powershell as Administrator and run Mimikatz.
 - Head to Mimikatz installed directory.
 - Run `Mimikatz.exe`.